glynnbird/couchbulkdelete/README.md

 # couchbulkdelete

-A command-line utility that allows many documents to be deleted from a Apache CouchDB database.
+A command-line utility that allows assists in the deletion of many documents from a Apache CouchDB database.
 The tool expects a Mango "selector" that defines the slice of data that is to be deleted.
-The tool can be paired with [couchimport](www.npmjs.com/package/couchimport) which will bulk delete the documents found.
+The tool can be paired with [couchimport](www.npmjs.com/package/couchimport) which will batch the changes into chunks of five hundred and bulk delete the documents found.

 ## Installation